 For example, while you might think any position relating to human resources would have to be done on-site, Amazon frequently offers remote HR positions such as benefits support specialists, technical recruiters, and senior human resource investigators.

-Amazon employs around 750,000 people, so its HR team must be fully qualified.
+Amazon employs well over 1 million people, so its HR team must be fully qualified.
 At a minimum, you’ll need a bachelor’s degree and six years of experience.
 For managerial positions, you’ll also need at least one year of experience in a supervisory role.